ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Python packages for nagios and puppet.md

 `C:\> python -m pip install nagiosplugin==1.3.2`

 ### **Puppet**
 Puppet is an essential part for automation in DevOps lifecycle.
-It is an infrastructural automation tool which helps to manage and complex workflows and configuration of servers.
+It is an infrastructural automation tool which helps to manage complex workflows and configuration of servers.

 ### Installation:
 To install `check_puppet_agent`,